Anthonyp0329/cse15l-lab-reports/week1.md

 **'ls'** - this shows the files/folders in the current directory.
 **'cd [folder-name]'** - this sets the current directory to the folder you specified.
 **'cd ..'** - this sets the current directory to the parent of the director you were in.

+Try some of these commands, and maybe look up some other ones you can try as well!
+Once you have experimented a bit, you are done with this tutorial!
+Great job, and I wish you a lot of fun playing around with coding!

+-Anthony :)